inspec/inspec-vault/README.md

 end
 ```

-This will result in access to `secret/configuration/webserver` and the return of value of the `password` key within.
+In this case, Chef InSpec searches the `secret/configuration/webserver` document and returns the value of the `password` key.

 ## Configuring the Plugin